MauriceGit/IT-Security_Mental_Poker/Runnable_coinflip_animation/README.md

 It can be run as a server, when called with SERVER as first parameter.

-To run this animation and the coin-flip protocol, run:

-./run_coinflip_client.sh [SERVER]

 **System Requirements:**

 Some packages and programs need to be installed on the system, to get the animation to run: